Mordechai Mano: Biography

 In 1965, the ownership of Nativei Hayam Hatichon was divided, and Mano established a new family company called Mano Nativei Yam.
-Some of the Nativei Hayam Hatichon ships were transferred to the new company with an addition of some chartered ships.
-The company managed those ships and also had an agency and part of an ownership in the ports of Haifa and Ashdod.
+Some of the Netivei Hayam Hatichon ships were transferred to the new company with the addition of some chartered ships.
+The company managed those ships and also had an agency and part of ownership in the ports of Haifa and Ashdod.

-By 1967, he had already established a prominent ship owning company with a substantial presence in the Mediterranean and global shipping arena.
+By 1967, he had already established a prominent ship-owning company with a substantial presence in the Mediterranean and global shipping arena.

 Mano died at the beginning of 1969.
 He left a wife, Ester Mano, two daughters, Carmela and Malka, two sons, Samuel Mano and Moshe Mano, and a grandson.
 His eldest son, Samuel, heads the Seagull Maritime company, Moshe is the owner of Mano Maritime, Pessah (Paul) Weissman, Mano's eldest son-in-law, manages the Hadar Maritime company, and Sami Niago, Mano’s son-in-law, manages Carmel Shipping company.

 Dan Mano, his grandson is an Israeli public figure since starring in the first season of the TV show Survivor.

-In 2020 Haifa municipality named "Mano Plaza" to commemorate his name.
+In 2020 Haifa municipality named "Mano Square" to commemorate his name.